forum-intelligence/covid-eu-tracker/README.md

 ## About this project

+The project's overarching objective is to present a simple, reproducible framework that can inspire future solutions to the problem of sharing consistently structured data.

-While many existing visualizations track the virus’ spread to European countries and provide country-level statistics, the focus of this project is to provide both country-level information for all European states in addition to provincial and regional figures where available.
+While many existing visualizations track the virus' spread to European countries and provide country-level statistics, the focus of this project is to provide both country-level information for all European states in addition to provincial and regional figures where available.

 A programmatic pipeline has been built to extract and process the data in a fully automated way, such as to ensure scalability as we add new data sources, full reproducibility, and minimize the risk for manual errors.
-This also allows us to provide the data back to the community in a structured format through various API endpoints.
+It allows us to provide the data back to the community in a structured format through various (API endpoints)[#api].

-The overall objective of this project is therefore to present a reproducible framework that could inspire better solutions to the problem of data management for reporting purposes in such crisis situations.

 ## About this repository